libical/libical/doc/UsingLibical.md

 }
 ```

-This code bit wil iterate through all of the subcomponents in `comp`
+This code bit will iterate through all of the subcomponents in `comp`
 but you can select a specific type of component by changing `ICAL_ANY_COMPONENT`
 to another component type.